Homemade Tropical Chocolate Bars

 Each wrapper was inspired by a tropical fruit from the Caribbean, and they are all available as greeting cards so that you can pair your homemade chocolate with a tropical card.

-HOW TO WRAP HOMEMADE CHOCOLATE BARS
+HOW TO WRAP YOUR HOMEMADE TROPICAL CHOCOLATE BARS

 Once you’ve made your chocolate bars, you can wrap them using clear compostable cellophane or aluminium foil to protect them.
 If you are using the free printable above, simply print out your chosen design, cut around the wrapper and wrap your chocolate with the wrapper, securing it together with a glue stick or double-sided tape.
 You could also create your own paper chocolate bar wrapper by using plain paper or card and decorating with your own designs!